nikki93/cgame/README.md

 Running
 ---

 After building just run the 'cgame' executable.
 This is put in the build directory by clang+make, and under build/Debug or build/Release by Visual Studio 2013.
 Make sure your working directory is the root of the project (cgame looks for data in './data').
+It takes a startup script as the first argument.
 So after running the commands in the previous section, you'd do,

-    ./build/cgame
+    ./build/cgame data/test/test.lua

-By default it runs test/test.lua under the data directory.
-If you want to run a different test, supply it as the first command-line parameter.
-For example,
+There some other tests in data/test.
+Try data/test/test_physics.lua!

-    ./build/cgame test/test_physics.lua
+You could also just fire up cgame with no startup script and write stuff in usr/scratch.lua to code live!
+It'll run the contents of that file whenever it is modified.